Key takeaways

 What is ACP?

-ACP (Agent Communication Protocol) is an open protocol enabling AI agents, applications, and humans to communicate using multimodal messages over standard REST endpoints.
+ACP (Agent Communication Protocol) was an open protocol from IBM's BeeAI team enabling AI agents, applications, and humans to communicate using multimodal messages over standard REST endpoints.
+It is now part of A2A.

-How does ACP differ from A2A?
+How did ACP differ from A2A?

 Executive Summary